sezero/quakespasm/README.txt

   6.1.
 Changes in 0.85.10

+  o  Console speed now resolution-independent.

+  o  Disabled gl_zfix, which caused glitches and is undesirable for new
+     maps.
+Replacement .ent files to fix z-fighting for several id1 maps added to quakespasm.pak.

+  o  PF_VarString buffer bumped to 1024, avoids truncating In The
+     Shadows centerprints.

   o  Support for opengl non-power-of-two-textures extension.

   o  Antialiasing (FSAA) support (command line: -fsaa x, where x can be